edertone/TurboBuilder/TurboBuilder-Node/README.md

 1. Install the latest NodeJs version on your computer

-2. Open a terminal and run **npm install turbobuilder** to get the latest version
+2. Open a terminal and run **npm install -g turbobuilder** to get the latest version

 ### Generate a new empty project